 It’s easy for trade show attendees to be overwhelmed by information and new contacts after the event is over.
 Make sure they remember your business by reaching out to them after the show.

 Use mailing addresses or emails from the show’s attendee list to send a follow-up via email or direct mail.
-Because some members of this audience may not have interacted with your booth, make sure your messages introduce and demonstrate the value of your brand.
+Because some members of this audience may not have interacted with your booth, make sure your messages are broader and provide a more general overview or introduction to your brand.

 Start preparing your trade show materials today